Ring of Nestor: Interpretation

 Martin P. Nilsson discussed the ring in a 1927 work on Minoan and Mycenaean religion, in which he called it "a most amazing find ... [which] differs most markedly from other Mycenaean rings".
 (Note: Nilsson 1927.
 Nilsson's treatment of the ring is discussed by Marinatos..)
 (Note: In the early twentieth century, the term "Mycenaean" could be applied to the civilisation of Crete: see Karadimas & Momigliano 2004.)
 Nilsson disagreed with Evans's association between the tree motif and the world tree, pointing out that the motif was not known to be attested prior to the eighth century CE; he considered the tree more likely to prefigure the tree in the Garden of the Hesperides in Greek mythology, which grew golden apples.
 In support of this, he suggested that the creature labelled by Evans as a proto-Cerberus should be considered a forerunner of Ladon, the dragon who guarded that tree.
 He considered there to be no compelling reason to suggest that the scenes on the ring were related to the afterlife or the underworld.
 Galanakis identifies the figure as a dragon, and considers it to be inspired by similar Babylonian motifs otherwise rare in Minoan art; (Note: Galanakis 2013.
 On the origins of the griffin motif, see Caubet 2002.)
 Hughes-Brock and Boardman call it a "Minoan dragon".
 Andreas Vlachopoulos identifies it as a scorpion.

 Jean-Claude Poursat, in 1976, suggested that the vertical and horizontal bands represented rivers, a hypothesis initially entertained but dismissed by Evans.
-In support of this, he argued that the creature at the base was a "fantastical crocodile" or "crocodile-dragon".
+In support of this, Poursat argued that the creature at the base was a "fantastical crocodile" or "crocodile-dragon".
 He further suggested that the lower half of the bezel, assumed to be a single episode by Evans, may have been intended to show two successive scenes.
 Olga Krzyszkowska described Evans's interpretation of the bezel as an underworld scene as "fanciful" in 2005.